 Fake resources are often used to detect and/or track attacks.
-This was first done with honeypots [13], [17], [22], which capture attack traffic.
+This was first done with honeypots [16], [19], [24], which capture attack traffic.
 An additional deception is used in honey patches [1], in which an attempt to exploit a patched vulnerability on a system causes the attack to be redirected to a honeypot where the attack is monitored and the attacker is led to believe that the attack succeeded.
-Deception has also been used inside legitimate systems to detect attacks using fake credentials [3], [9] or fake documents [3], [20].
+Deception has also been used inside legitimate systems to detect attacks using fake credentials [3], [10] or fake documents [3], [22].
 Access to fake resources causes alerts to be generated and, in [3], also generates information about where an exfiltrated document was opened.
-In [11], the authors discuss information deception generally.
+In [12], the authors discuss information deception generally.
 These works deploy fake resources openly, because they want adversaries to access them.
 The issue of confidentiality of sensitive information that might exist on the same systems is considered to be orthogonal and not addressed.
 Our work combines the protection of the real information with provision of fake information to provide two layers of security.

 One aspect of our work involves hiding true information among a sea of true and fake information.
-The earliest use of this idea is Rivest's chaffing and winnowing concept, which he applied in the context of confidential exchange of messages across a network [15].
-This idea has also been proposed to protect stored information.
-In [4], the authors secret share sensitive information and hide the shares within a very large file, which increases the difficulty for an attacker to exfiltrate the information for off-line analysis.
-In [5], large shares that are hard to exfiltrate are also used together with an interactive secret reconstruction scheme, which is resilient to attackers that can compromise a limited number of rounds of reconstruction.
+The earliest use of this idea is Rivest's chaffing and winnowing concept, which he applied in the context of confidential exchange of messages across a network [17].
+This idea has also been proposed to protect stored information [5], [6], [23].
+The chaffing and winnowing concept was extended to distributed storage in [23].
+This work provides a novel encoding to produce wheat and chaff pieces for storage and uses an inverse decoding process to eliminate the chaff when reading the data.
+In [5], the authors secret share sensitive information and hide the shares within a very large file, which increases the difficulty for an attacker to exfiltrate the information for off-line analysis.
+In [6], large shares that are hard to exfiltrate are also used together with an interactive secret reconstruction scheme, which is resilient to attackers that can compromise a limited number of rounds of reconstruction.
 None of these approaches addresses the additional deception aspect that we consider herein.

-Secret sharing has been used in various ways in distributed storage systems [2], [7], [12], [18], [19].
-One approach is to encrypt data and secret share the key among multiple servers [7].
-In [12], secret sharing and replication are combined to reduce write cost compared to (k, n) secret sharing.
-In [19], secret sharing and XOR replication are combined to provide equivalent guarantees to (k, n) secret sharing but with better read and write performance.
+Secret sharing has been used in various ways in distributed storage systems [2], [8], [14], [15], [20], [21].
+One approach is to encrypt data and secret share the key among multiple servers [8].
+In [14], secret sharing and replication are combined to reduce write cost compared to (k, n) secret sharing.
+In [21], secret sharing and XOR replication are combined to provide equivalent guarantees to (k, n) secret sharing but with better performance.
 Another approach is to secret share data across multiple cloud providers [2], which can protect against insider attacks within a single provider.
-In [18], the authors propose combining secret sharing with RAID to provide confidentiality and reliability of archival data.
+In [20], the authors propose combining secret sharing with RAID to provide confidentiality and reliability of archival data.
+In [15], Shamir's secret sharing scheme was extended with Byzantine fault tolerance.
 All of these works are only concerned with confidentiality and do not address the issue of deception.